deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17779/index.md

 > </details>

-> Table IX shows the comparison of different downsampling methods and scales in generating multimodal visual prompts with LLaMA-7B as the language model, presenting average accuracy results for various configurations.
+> Table IX shows the comparison of different downsampling methods and scales in generating multimodal visual prompts with LLaMA-7B as the language model.

 {{< table-caption >}}